 Family Therapy, MS (Online)

-UMB Master’s of Science Degree in Family Therapy Online Program Description
+UMB Master’s of Science Degree in Family Therapy Online Program Description.
+Please review the admissions page before applying.

 The program of Family Therapy in the Department of Counseling and School Psychology is committed to a vision of strengthening health in families by preparing ethical and qualified professionals who embrace an inclusive perspective of interconnected systems.
 The program’s curriculum is comprised of basic professional counseling content and theory, and provides comprehensive framework for learning family therapy.
 The courses lead students to view families as entities within larger social systems and promote collaborative, inclusive, and integrative systems approaches.